frederickaplan/fdh/files/PART1/fdh-1-2.md

 - **Computer scientists vs. humanists in DH**: Should we still distinguish computer scientists and humanists in digital humanities communities ?
 Is C.P.
 Snow's “*_two cultures tension_*" between science and humanities still relevant ?
 Are digital humanities a form of “technical upgrade” of the humanities disciplines?
 Are digital humanities just a particular “application” of the Computer Science fields?
 - **Makers vs. Interpreters**: Are digital humanities only about “building things” ?
 If you are not a “maker”, should you still be considered a “digital humanist” ?
 Is there room for purely interpretative digital humanities ?
 - **Distant readers vs. Close readers**: Are Digital Humanities only about _"Distant Reading"_ ?
 To study literature, should we stop reading books and only focus on quantitative algorithmic measures ?
 Can digital humanities also enhance close reading experience ?
 Are “distant trading” approaches a form of radical digital humanities ?
+- **Question-driven vs Data-driven research:** Should research in Digital Humanities start with a Question/Hypothesis and then look for data or should it start from Data, search for patterns and then questions/hyptheses.

 These open-to-debate dichotomies show how much of breeding ground for questioning and ideas current Digital Humanities are.
 An additional tension should now be studied in greater detail, for it is a possible step toward a better definition of Digital Humanities.